 Colonial Penn Medicare Supplement plans — and all Medicare Supplement plans — are just plans that work in conjunction with Original Medicare.
 Some of the exciting things that you’ll probably want to know about these Medigap plans have been listed here:

 - It works with your Medicare coverage.

-- You’ll have nationwide network freedom, so you don’t have to worry about looking for healthcare providers in certain networks.
-This is true in all 50 states throughout the United States, which is great if you love to travel or if you just want freedom.
+- You’ll have nationwide network freedom, so you don’t have to worry about looking for healthcare providers in specific networks.
+This is true in all 50 states throughout the United States, which is great if you love to travel or want freedom.

 - There are no referrals required.